2060-io/vs-agent/doc/service-agent-api.md

 - (optional) Revocation Index
 - (optional) Claims

-> **Note:** When using revocation parameters (`revocationRegistryDefinitionId` and `revocationRegistryIndex`), it is essential to ensure the `id` was preserved from the time it was generated with the credential.
-The `revocationRegistryIndex` serves as a reference to the specific credential in the revocation registry.
+**Note:** When using revocation parameters (`revocationRegistryDefinitionId` and `revocationRegistryIndex`), it is crucial to preserve both values as they were originally generated with the credential.
+Each revocation registry has a finite capacity for credentials (default is 1000), and the `revocationRegistryIndex` uniquely identifies the specific credential within the registry.
+Failing to maintain these parameters correctly may lead to issues during the credential revocation process.

 ```json
 {